risingwavelabs/risingwave-docs-legacy/cloud/cluster-export-metrics.md

 To import the metrics to DataDog, use DataDog Agent and [DataDog integration](https://app.datadoghq.com/integrations?integrationId=openmetrics).
 If you have not installed the DataDog agent, see [installation guide](https://app.datadoghq.com/account/settings/agent/latest?platform=overview).

-Then, edit the `openmetrics.d/conf.yaml` file at the root of your [Agent configuration directory](https://docs.datadoghq.com/agent/guide/agent-configuration-files/#agent-configuration-directory) like the following:
+Next, edit the `openmetrics.d/conf.yaml` file at the root of your [Agent configuration directory](https://docs.datadoghq.com/agent/guide/agent-configuration-files/#agent-configuration-directory) as follows, and then restart your agents.

 ```yaml
 instances: